soot-oss/SootUp/docs/jimple-stmts.md

 ### JIdentityStmt
-is similar to the `JAssignStmt` and but handles assignments of `IdentityRef`s to make implicit assignments explicit into the `StmtGraph`.
+is similar to the `JAssignStmt` and but handles assignments of `IdentityRef`s to make implicit assignments explicit into the `ControlFlowGraph`.

 - Assigns parameters to a `Local` via `JParameterRef` like `@parameter0: int` refering to the first argument of the method (which is of Type int in this case).
 - Assigns exceptions to a `Local` via `JCaughtExceptionRef` like `@caughtexception: java.lang.NullpointerException`